taikun114/CasaOS-Custom-Icons-by-taikun114/README.md

 This is a repository of custom icons for use with [CasaOS](https://casaos.io/).

-They are few icons as they are mainly made for my use, but if you want to have an icon added, please open an Issue and I will make it and add it.
+They are few icons as they are mainly made for my use, but if you want to have an icon added, please open an Issue and I will make it and add it (Please open one Issue per icon.
+If you want multiple icons to be added, you will need to open as many Issues as the number of icons).

 ## How to use
 Each icons are contained in [`/icons/`](/icons/).
 To use an icons, you will need to copy the link first.